Match Group: Incorporation (2009–2020)

+Independence (2020–present)

 In July 2020, the company completed the separation from IAC.
 The separation was the largest ever for IAC, as Match Group then had a market capitalization of $30 billion.
 After the separation, four new members joined Match Group's board of directors: Stephen Baily, Melissa Brenner, Ryan Reynolds and Wendi Murdoch.

 In August 2020, amidst the COVID-19 pandemic, Match Group reported growing profit and revenue and surpassed 10 million subscribers across its portfolio.

-In September 2020, Match Group, Spotify, and Epic Games co-founded the Coalition for App Fairness, contesting Apple’s App Store and Google’s Play store policies.
-Chiefly, they contested what they characterized as anticompetitive policies, as well as high “app taxes” on sales of developers’ apps.
+In September 2020, Match Group, Spotify, and Epic Games co-founded the Coalition for App Fairness, contesting Apple's App Store and Google's Play store policies.
+Chiefly, they contested what they characterized as anticompetitive policies, as well as high "app taxes" on sales of developers' apps.

 In February 2021, Match Group announced that it would be acquiring Korea-based social network company Hyperconnect for $1.73 billion in both cash and stock.
 This deal is reportedly Match Group's largest acquisition to date.

 Also in February 2021, Match Group took legal action against dating app Muzmatch, the online Muslim dating app, calling the app a "Tinder Clone".
 The Match Group won the legal battle in London courts in April 2022.

 In April 2022, Shar Dubey stepped down from her position as CEO while remaining on the board of directors.
 Bernard Kim, the former president of Zynga, became CEO effective from May 31, 2022.
-On February 4, 2025, the Match Group Board of Directors announced that Spencer Rascoff had been named CEO, effective immediately, with Bernard Kim stepping down as CEO and as a member of the Board.

 In July 2022, Match Group acquired The League, a members-only dating app, for an undisclosed sum.

-2019 legal action

-In 2019, the U.S. Federal Trade Commission (FTC) sued Match, alleging that Match had engaged in unfair and deceptive trade practices by allowing potentially fraudulent accounts to express interest in non-subscribers, who were enticed to subscribe.
-The FTC further alleged that Match offered false promises of guarantees, failed to provide support to customers who unsuccessfully disputed charges, and made it overly difficult for users to cancel their subscriptions.

-Match Group disputed these claims, alleging that they were based upon cherry-picked evidence and that the FTC had misrepresented internal emails.
-In September 2020, Reuters reported that the Department of Justice had closed their probe into the complaint.